How to Handle Duplicate Records

 The subsequent sections detail which puzzle is to be merged into which puzzle.
 The names of the puzzles are underlined, as they provide a link to the actual puzzle records.

 Admin is also mentioned here.
-The IPDb Admin Team will monitor all Merge Requests, and will need to consent to the merge as well after review.
+The IPDb Admin Team will monitor all Merge Requests and will need to consent to the merge as well after review.

-The Merge Request will stay in the Reporter's message box for 8 weeks (56 days), giving them ample time to see which requests were denied, and for what reason, and which were carried out.
+The Merge Request will remain in the Reporter's message box for 8 weeks (56 days), giving them ample time to see which requests were denied, and for what reason, and which were carried out.

 Regardless of whether or not a response has been received by the parties involved, the Merge Request will be executed or denied within 28 days.